 Understand, until we are capable of stepping outside of the self and viewing things from a larger vantage, we only see that which can be seen through our current lens.

 In order to shift into a reality where we are able to receive the Abundance that is our birthright, we must clear the lens of self, meticulously removing the subconscious patterns which manifest as muddy distortions to our point of view.
 This is an active process which defines the nature of self-work, and relates directly to the Attractive and Subtractive principles of manifestation.

-Clearing your Lens of Perception
+Clearing your lens of perception

 Yet how to do this?
 How to clear the distortions and shadows that lay within the subconscious and obscure our vision of a brighter reality?
 How do we move through the patterns that lay beneath our consciousness awareness?